The Ultimate Family Photo Guide

 From your professional photoshoot for the holiday card to the daily candid you snap with the kids, displaying family photos makes a home feel warm and centers it on what matters most: the family who lives there.
 That said, we know that in the age of the camera phone, it can be tricky to decide which photos to frame and how to display them.
-Hence, this be-all and end-all guide to selecting which photos you want to frame, editing them for the perfect print, framing them to your exact specifications, and hanging them in your home.
+Hence, this all-encompassing guide to selecting which photos you want to frame, editing them for the perfect print, framing them to your exact specifications, and hanging them in your home.

 How to Choose Family Photos

 First things first, take inventory of your photos.
 You probably already have a few favorite images in mind.
 A quick trick for narrowing down photos is to look in your apps folders in Photos on your phone.
 Photo editing apps like VSCO and even Instagram will often automatically save your edited photos to a special album.
 If you took the time to edit the photo, you probably already love it.
 Search these albums first.

 If you’re anything like us, you have 5,679 photos (approximately) on your phone.
 Create a semblance of order by starting a new folder to house your favorites.
 Title it “Favorite Family Photos” and add your top contenders to this album as you scroll through your feed.
 From there, your search will be much easier to contain.

 Choose whether you want to frame photos from a professional shoot, candid iPhone pics from everyday life, or images from a certain event, like a family vacation.
 Once you have a rough idea of what you’re looking for, you can start to play with how these photos might work with one another to tell a story.